shivkumar98/OCP-Java-Examples/src/review_questions/chapter_9/attempt_1/README.md

 if(Files.isSameFile(path,Paths.get("/zoo/turkey"))) // x1
     Files.createDirectory(path.resolve("info")); // x2
 ```
-* A. The code compiles and runs withhout issue, but it does not create any directories
+* A. The code compiles and runs without issue, but it does not create any directories
 * B. The directory `/zoo/turkey` is created
 * C. The directory `/zoo/turkey/info` is created
 * D. The code will not compile because of line x1